Table of Contents

 Grand Cardone sums it up like only he can:

-It’s also a self-fulfilling prophecy because how you do one thing, is how you do many things.
+A scarcity or cheap mindset is also a self-fulfilling prophecy because how you do one thing, is how you do many things.

 And if you won’t invest money into a business, what else won’t you invest in?

-How ’bout time and effort?
+How ’bout the time and effort required to succeed?